Malvern, Worcestershire: Development as a spa (17th–19th centuries)

-20th century
+20th and 21st centuries

 Malvern began to develop into a modern town in the early 1900s, with a continuing strong agricultural presence.
-Modernisation continued, and the World War II years transformed the population and its activities, establishing the town as a centre of scientific research.
+Modernisation continued, and the World War II years transformed and increased the population and its activities, establishing the town in 1942 as a centre of defence and scientific research.
+Liquid-crystal displays were developed in 1972 in conjunction with the Royal Radar Establishment, where Geoffrey Dummer invented the idea of the integrated circuit in 1952.

+In the 1960s, the M5 motorway was built with accesses near Malvern, by-passing Worcester city centre, providing direct routes to the areas of Birmingham and Bristol bringing them into commuter distance.
+Modern manufacturing and service industries were established in Spring Lane Industrial Estate that was developed in the 1960s and the adjoining Enigma Business Park that was built in the 1990s.
+The early 21st century saw further investment in the arts emphasising the town's status as a regional centre for music and theatre.

 Governance

 Council House (built 1874), viewed from Priory Park, is the headquarters of the District Council.

-Malvern is a town and civil parish governed at the lowest tier of local government by Malvern Town Council, at district level by Malvern Hills District Council and at county level by Worcestershire County Council.
+Malvern is a town and civil parish governed at the lowest tier of local government by Malvern Town Council, at district level by the Malvern Hills District and at county level by Worcestershire County Council.

 Malvern Town Council

-The town council was legally constituted in 1996 and covers the area of Malvern civil parish.
-Twenty councillors represent residents in nine electoral wards.
-Since 2023 Malvern Town Council has nine electoral wards: Chase, Great Malvern, Link, Lygon, Pickersleigh, Pound Bank, St Joseph's, Upper Howsell, and West.The wards are represented by a total of 20 elected councillors.
-The wards are based on the distribution of the population and some ignore the names of the neighbourhoods and suburbs they contain, and use loaned names.
+At the lowest tier of local government, the town council was legally constituted in 1996 and covers the area of Malvern civil parish.
+Since the boundary reform of 2023 Malvern Town Council has nine newly named electoral wards: Chase (4), Great Malvern, Link (4), Lygon (1), Pickersleigh (2), Pound Bank (1), St Joseph (1), Upper Howsell (2), and West (2).
+The new wards wards are represented by a total of 20 elected councillors (in parentheses) and are based on the distribution of the population and some ignore the names of the neighbourhoods or suburbs they contain, and use loaned names.

 Malvern Hills District

 Malvern Hills District comprises 68 civil parishes and 22 electoral wards.
 The ward boundaries were redefined from the wards of the former Malvern Urban District Council (1900–1974), and again in 2023.
-Through the many changes in local government since the beginning of the 20th century, the importance and distinction of the local boundaries of the historical areas of Great Malvern, Malvern Link, North Malvern, Cowleigh, and other neighbourhoods, have been much diminished.
+Through the many changes in local government since the beginning of the 20th century, the importance and distinction of the local boundaries of the historical areas of Great Malvern, Malvern Link, North Malvern, Cowleigh, and other neighbourhoods, have been much diminished while some place names have been used for electoral wards of Malvern Town Council.